vipul43/project_Secure/README.md

 ## project_Secure
-> Description: anamoly detection using machine learning
+> Description: Anomaly Detection Using Deep Models

 > What is an anomaly? </br>
 > True definition of anomaly is "different from usual/normal".
 Subjective to this project, it also means something similar.
 An accident, a robbery, a carjacking, a street fight and many such illegal activities are considered an anomaly according to this project.

 Brainstorming
 ---
-Main aim of this project is to detect above mentioned anomalies. </br>
+Main aim of this project is to detect and describe above mentioned anomalies. </br>
 First manifestation of this project is a deep learning image detection model with classes as the anomalies. </br>
 Later manifestations of this project is a deep learning sequence model.